-The summer travel season is upon us.
-And don’t expect this summer to be like previous ones.
-Europe is opening, domestic route networks will look a bit different and airlines and bring the focus back on inflight amenities.
+The summer travel season is upon us, and will look different than summers before.
+Europe is opening, domestic route networks will look a bit different, and airlines are bringing the focus back on inflight amenities.

 Delta Air Lines Provides Summer Travel Tips